tayphill13/EauClaireSalon.Solution/README.md

 * This can be found in the MySql Workbench `Server` menu as `Data Import`, then choose `Import from Self-Contained File`.
 Use the browsing tool to select the `taylor_phillips.sql` file that is included with the project and finally select `Start Import`.

 [![Image from Gyazo](https://i.gyazo.com/96703b1a98bb5bb1680a403575780910.gif)](https://gyazo.com/96703b1a98bb5bb1680a403575780910)
+* Within the project file, `appsettings.json` you will need to be sure that the password (pwd) matches the password that you are using for your MySql Workbench.

 ### Running the program:
 1. In your command line terminal, type `cd Desktop` then navigate to project folder using `cd EauClaireSalon.Solution`